BlackBerry Limited [BB] stock Initiated by Robert W. Baird analyst, price target now $7

 BlackBerry Limited’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.00 and a Current Ratio set at 1.00.

-Positions in BlackBerry Limited stocks held by institutional investors increased at the end of December and at the time of the December reporting period, where 90 institutional holders increased their position in BlackBerry Limited [NYSE:BB] by around 62,170,771 shares.
-Additionally, 111 investors decreased positions by around 30,242,829 shares, while 72 investors held positions by with 161,032,296 shares.
-The mentioned changes placed institutional holdings at 253,445,896 shares, according to the latest SEC report filing.
+90 institutional holders increased their position in BlackBerry Limited [NYSE:BB] by around 62,170,771 shares.
+Additionally, 110 investors decreased positions by around 30,241,329 shares, while 68 investors held positions by with 157,738,671 shares.
+The mentioned changes placed institutional holdings at 250,150,771 shares, according to the latest SEC report filing.
 BB stock had 21 new institutional investments in for a total of 24,819,991 shares, while 37 institutional investors sold positions of 523,243 shares during the same period.